 From the answers you gave us, it appears that, in addition to your age, you have other risk factors for diabetes.
-Because you have these risk factors, you should talk to your health care provider about getting a screening test for diabetes.
-The ADA recommends that people with risk factors be checked for diabetes every three years, or more often if their health care provider recommends it.
+Because you have these risk factors, you should talk with your health care provider about getting a screening test for diabetes.
+The ADA recommends that people with risk factors be checked for diabetes every 3 years, or more often if their health care provider recommends it.

-The responses you have given us indicate that you do not have any risk factors for diabetes at this time.
+The responses you have given us show that you do not have any risk factors for diabetes at this time.
 The ADA recommends that people begin to have tests to check for diabetes at age 45, or if they develop other risk factors besides age, such as becoming overweight.
 Check with your health care provider at your next visit to learn when you should have a screening test for diabetes.

 Certain ethnic groups have a greater risk of developing diabetes.
-These groups include African-Americans, Mexican Americans, American Indians, native Hawaiians, and some Asian Americans.
+These groups include African Americans, Mexican Americans, American Indians, native Hawaiians, and some Asian Americans.

 Lack of physical activity increases your risk for type 2 diabetes.
 Regular exercise helps with several risk factors.
 It helps you lose weight, helps keep your cholesterol and blood pressure under control, and helps your body use insulin.
-People who are physically active for 30 minutes a day five days a week reduced their risk for type 2 diabetes.
+People who are physically active for 30 minutes a day 5 days a week reduced their risk for type 2 diabetes.

 Some women develop diabetes during pregnancy.
 This type of diabetes is called gestational diabetes mellitus.
 Although this form of diabetes usually goes away after the baby is born, a woman who has had it is more likely to develop type 2 diabetes later in life.
-Women who have delivered a baby weighing more than 9 pounds also have an increased risk of developing type 2 diabetes later in life.
+Women who have delivered a baby weighing more than 9 pounds also have a higher risk of developing type 2 diabetes later in life.

 People with blood glucose levels that are higher than normal but not yet in the diabetic range have "prediabetes."
 Doctors sometimes call this condition impaired fasting glucose (IFG) or impaired glucose tolerance (IGT), depending on the test used to diagnose it.

-Polycystic ovary syndrome (PCOS) is a condition in which the ovaries produce large amounts of androgens (male hormones), particularly testosterone.
+Polycystic ovary syndrome (PCOS) is a condition in which the ovaries make large amounts of androgens (male hormones), particularly testosterone.
 Women who have PCOS are at higher risk for metabolic syndrome, a prediabetic condition associated with heart disease.
 Many women with PCOS also have type 2 diabetes.